cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 * For CloudLinux 6 hybrid — (RHEL) 3.10 kernel
 * For CloudLinux 7 — (RHEL) 3.10 kernel
 * For CloudLinux 7 hybrid —  (RHEL) 4.18 kernel
-* For CloudLinux 8 —  CloudLinux 8 will follow the upstream (RHEL) 4.18 kernel mainline.
+* For CloudLinux 8 —  CloudLinux 8 follows the upstream (RHEL) 4.18 kernel mainline.
 All CloudLinux-specific features are added as a separate module (lve-kmod).

 The script automatically detects and supports the following control panels:
 * cPanel with EA4 ([EA3 is not supported](https://blog.cpanel.com/its-been-a-long-road-but-it-will-be-time-to-say-goodbye-soon/))